DSN Weigh In- Brain Fog and How to Conquer It

 Shannon-Lists.
 Then lists to remember those lists.
 Most of the stuff goes in my phone with an alarm.
 I still forget if I don't set the notifications right.
 Projects have one list.
 House cleaning another list.
 Each kid has their own list.
 Prob going back to the dry erase board so i don't lose all these notebooks!

 Well, folks, there you have it.
-Memory tips by our Divas and Dudes!
+Memory tips by DSN members!
 There were a lot of great tips here today.
 Most of us rely on our electronic devices with a bit of old school back ups like list making.
 Dry erase boards seem to be a favorite of the crowd too.
 I hope some of these tips will help you get a handle on the brain fog!
 Come back next week for tips on housework, kitchen hacks and outdoor maintenance.